Calling all innovators: Red Bull Basement is back

 “If you’ve ever wanted to make your mark on the world, but didn’t know exactly how to do that, I’d 100% encourage you to apply for Red Bull Basement.
 It’s the perfect environment to build something that’s never existed before and something beyond your wildest dreams,” said Kidd.

 In the culmination of the 2024 edition, teams from over 40 countries will engage with thought leaders, entrepreneurs and visionaries from around the world as they bring their ideas to life at the World Final.
+Red Bull Basement is open to Individuals who are the age of majority in their province/territory of residence, a resident of Canada, and proficient in English – either solo or in pairs.
+Regardless of your educational background or professional field, you are welcome to present an idea with the potential for significant impact.

-Red Bull Basement is open to everyone 18 years of age and older who is a current resident of the U.S. To apply, create and submit your business plan at www.redbullbasement.com now until October 27, 2024.
+To apply, create and submit your business plan at www.redbullbasement.com now until October 24, 2024!